yua10/rock_paper_Scissors/week-5/README.md

 ### Presentation Requirements

-- Prepare a 10 minute presentation covering the following topics *(this is alphabetical, not an appropriate delivery order!)*:
+- Prepare a 10 minute presentation covering the following topics *(this is the order we'd like you to follow)*:

     - Purpose of Solution
     - Planning & Delivery (demonstration of agile principles)